koendv/t12-958/README.md

 #### DS18B20 on pcb

 If you do not wish to modify the soldering iron handle, you can simply connect a DS18B20 to the pcb pin header.
 The pin header has ground and 3.3V for the pull-up resistor.

+### Changing temperature sensor

+CPU is the default temperature sensor.
+Please change to NTC or ONEWIRE, depending upon sensor used in the soldering iron handle, and save the settings.

+E.g. for DS18B20, in the menu:

+- Cold End ⇨ Sensor ONEWIRE
+- Back
+- Save and Recall ⇨ Save
+- Back
+- Back

 ## Downloading firmware